Artagok/HotSpots/README.md

 # HackUPC 2019 - HotSpots

 ## ⚡️ Easy Incident Monitoring :mag:

-Read the project presentation at [devpost]: https://devpost.com/software/hotspots-f7xnvh We designed a web app that enables citizens to report incidents in real time as well as check the incidents around them.
+Read the project presentation at [devpost](https://devpost.com/software/hotspots-f7xnvh) We designed a web app that enables citizens to report incidents in real time as well as check the incidents around them.

 The app has a 3 part architecture.